The Shay: South Stand

-The South Stand is generally where the home fans stand.
-It was once the away stand.
+The South Stand, also a terraced stand, is generally where the home fans stand, originally being used as the away stand.
 The stand has a bar in its concourse and catering facilities are situated outside.

 East Stand

-The East Stand is now the main stand at the Shay.
+The East Stand is now the main stand at the Shay, opening on 28 March 2010 with an all-seater capacity of 3,500, taking the overall ground capacity to over 10,000.
+There are 11 function rooms, ranging in size to accommodate events for up to 350 guests.
+Club shops for the local football and rugby teams are also built into the East Stand, as well as new home and away changing rooms, a physio room and new food and beverage kiosks for fans.

-In the past it has been the main problem at the Shay as when the Family Stand was demolished in 2000, construction on the new East Stand started but stopped when Halifax Town were relegated in 2002.

-The stand remained in this state until late 2008 when Calderdale Council agreed to put money into completing the stand.
+After the Family Stand, which stood on the site of the East Stand, had been demolished in 2000, construction on a new East Stand was stopped when Halifax Town were relegated in 2002.
+The stand remained in an incomplete state until late 2008, when Calderdale Council agreed to put money into completing the stand.
 The stand was redesigned by Sheffield-based architects Ward McHugh Associates prior to the commencement of works.

-Main structural work on the stand was completed in December 2009, it then needed to go through safety checks and to be furnished inside.
+Main structural work on the stand was completed in December 2009, and the stand was opened in March 2010.

-28 March 2010; the new East Stand opened taking the overall ground capacity to over 10,000, as well as providing six executive boxes overlooking the pitch, which can accommodate up to 12 people per box and also new facilities as listed below.
+Within the original East Stand designs there were plans for hospitality and media facilities in the south-east corner of the stadium.
+This stand (which is adjoined to the East Stand and of the same height) has been in a partially constructed state since work halted on the East Stand in 2002.
+This corner was omitted from the 2008 redesign and subsequent completion of the East Stand.